pdjr-signalk-plugins/mqttgw/README.md

 I use
 [Home Assistant]()
-as a general purpose domestic automation system on my boat and it is a no-brainer to think about interoperability with Signal K and MQTT provides a nice mechanism that is well supported by Home Assistant.
+as a general purpose domestic automation system on my boat and it is a no-brainer to think about interoperability with Signal K.
+MQTT provides a nice mechanism that is well supported by Home Assistant.

 This plugin allows export of Signal K data paths to MQTT and import of MQTT topics into Signal K.